andpramor/matching-pairs/README.md

 - [x] When all the matches have been found, the user sees a dialog showing a congratulations message with a counter displaying the time it took to finish the game.

 ## Bonus features
-- [ ] User can see the game statistics (number of wins/loses, best time for each difficulty level).
+- [x] User can see the game statistics (number of wins/loses, best time and when it was achieved).
 - [ ] User can choose between multiple levels of difficulty (Easy, Medium, Hard).
 Increased difficulty means: decreasing the time available to complete and/or increasing the number of cards.
+- [ ] Statistics are saved for each difficulty level.

 ### Project idea
 [Github repo: app-ideas](https://github.com/florinpop17/app-ideas)